tricksil/SimpleUsers/README.md

 Simple Project with Express.js

 ## About
 Simple Project in order to personal learned using Express.js.
-This project is a simple user CRUD.
+This project is a simple user CRUD using local memory.